Gunivers/Bookshelf/docs/Biome.rst

     execute as @a run glib.biome:can_snow

     # See the result
-    execute as @a[tag=glib.canRain] run say Chez moi il ne peut neiger! execute as @a[tag=!glib.canRain] run say Where I live it never snows...
+    execute as @a[tag=glib.canSnow] run say Where I am, it can rain! execute as @a[tag=!glib.canSnow] run say Where I am, it never snows...

 Get biome ID
 ~~~~~~~~~~~~